Web-Dev-Collaborative/UsefulResourceRepo2.0/_COURSES/curriculum/challenges/chinese-traditional/02-javascript-algorithms-and-data-structures/functional-programming/refactor-global-variables-out-of-functions.md

   return bookListCopy;
 }

-var newBookList = add(bookList, 'A Brief History of Time');
+var newBookList = add(bookList, "A Brief History of Time");
-var newerBookList = remove(bookList, 'On The Electrodynamics of Moving Bodies');
+var newerBookList = remove(bookList, "On The Electrodynamics of Moving Bodies");
-var newestBookList = remove(add(bookList, 'A Brief History of Time'), 'On The Electrodynamics of Moving Bodies');
+var newestBookList = remove(
+  add(bookList, "A Brief History of Time"),
+  "On The Electrodynamics of Moving Bodies"
+);
 ```